learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 ## Accessing the Model From the Controller

 Imagine we're building a feature in a React application where we'd like to show our users a list of all the games in the database.
-From React, we might have some code that looks like this to make this request for the data:
+From React, we might have code similar to the following to make this request for the data:

 ```jsx
 function GameList() {